PLsergent/pydata-pi-approx/README.md

 # pydata-pi-approx
 #### Web-based Analysis &amp; Simulation Platforms with React/Redux, Flask, Celery, and Numpy

-This project is based on a tutorial from a talk given by James Powell in Pydata event.
+This project is based on a tutorial from a talk given by James Powell during a Pydata event.
 [Here is the video](https://youtu.be/eEXKIp8h0T0)

-#### Note to myself:
+### Note to myself:
 - run gulp:
 ```bash
 $ cd frontend